bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-interface/erc721Interface.md

-ERC721 is a standard for token contracts that manage non-fungible tokens on the Ethereum blockchain.
+ERC721 is a standard for token contracts that manage non-fungible tokens (NFTs) on the Ethereum blockchain.

 Each non-fungible token is unique and not interchangeable.
 They can have different properties, behavior, or rights.
 Non-fungible tokens are used to represent ownership of unique digital and physical assets like: art, collectibles, or real estate.

 If you want to know more about the ERC721 token standard, have a look at the specifications in its <a href="https://eips.ethereum.org/EIPS/eip-721" target="_blank">Ethereum improvement proposal</a>.

 ## Interface
 The ERC721 standard is more complex than the ERC20 and features optional extensions.
-ERC-721 compliant contracts must implement at least the ERC721 and ERC165 interfaces, which we will look at in this section.
+ERC721 compliant contracts must implement at least the ERC721 and ERC165 interfaces, which we will look at in this section.

 This interface (line 11) is part of the open-source contract library provided by <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721.sol" target="_blank">OpenZeppelin</a>.